Biglabs/mozo-android-sdk/README.md

 **Note:** Make sure your Android SDK has the Android Support Repository installed, and that your `$ANDROID_HOME` environment variable is pointing at the SDK or add a `local.properties` file in the root project with a `sdk.dir=...` line.

 ## Give feedback
+To report a specific problem or feature request, [open a new issue on Github][6].
+For questions, suggestions, or anything else, email to developer@mozocoin.io, or join our [Slack channel][7].

 ## License